fr4ss1c4t/ske-pi/README.md

 Once you have compiled ske-pi, you may:
 * start the Erlang shell with ` cd ebin; erl ` from ske-pi's root directory
-* call the usage function for a given module.
+* call the usage function for a given skeleton.
 Via the Erlang shell, use the following command:
 ```
 > <module_name>:usage().
 ```

 * additionally, you may test the stream parallel skeletons' performance using an example with a default configuration.
 Like so:
 ```
 > test_stream:benchmark().